 Are there opportunities to collaborate?
 Why not merge the two efforts?

-The working groups for ESSOAr and EarthArXiv had both been working on parallel efforts without each other’s knowledge at the same time, but in the discussion phase it was found that the two groups have different visions.
+The working groups for ESSOAr and EarthArXiv had both been working on parallel efforts without each other’s knowledge at the same time, but in the discussion phase it was found that the two groups have some different visions.
 AGU continues to work with The Center for Open Science (which will host EarthArXiv) on other efforts and will continue to do so.

 Though these are parallel efforts, the group working on ESSOAr would like to continue to work with EarthArXiv to help scale broader preprint efforts in the Earth and space science community.
 These could include: (1) Adding efficiencies to the screening process for posts throughout the global ESS community, (2) Developing best practices.
 The ESSOAr group has already had similar conversations with many other preprint groups, including the effort being led by asapbio.